Essential Facts About Covid-19

-This is the case with rubella, mumps, measles, and polio.
-After people contract these diseases and recover, they rarely get them again or transmit them to others.
+This is also the case with rubella, mumps, measles, and polio.
+After people contract these diseases and recover, they rarely suffer from them again or transmit them to others.
 Thus, they become firewalls against the spread of these contagions.

 Media outlets like The Atlantic, Vox, and Forbes have turned the truth of this matter on its head by confusing the general nature of coronaviruses with that of C-19.
 The habit of calling Covid-19 “the coronavirus” can be very misleading because there are different types of coronaviruses, and C-19 is caused by just one of them.

 Coronaviruses are a family of RNA viruses that include some common cold viruses that tend to mutate rapidly, but the virus that causes C-19 does not share that trait.
 Per the molecular biology paper cited above, the virus that causes C-19 “does not mutate rapidly for an RNA virus because, unusually for this category, it has a proof-reading function” in its genetics.
 The paper also explains that the same physical feature of the virus that makes it so contagious also makes it: